We love to start a new year with plenty of resolutions.

 Once you have established what the actions are, it’s important that you track them to see if you are actually doing them.

 Here, if you want, you can download your first tracker, for free, to monitor the introduction of a new habit.
 You can print it or you can use it directly from your computer.

 How to plan and track your healthy day or week

 Hours of sleep:

 Find your optimal number of sleep hours so that you can spend your day with the maximum energy level.
 If you monitor your sleep hours, you can see how you feel at the end of the day according to the rest hours.
-For example, if you feel much better when you sleep eight hours, you’ll just need to get organized to be able to rest eight hours every day.
+For example, if you feel much better when you sleep for eight hours, you’ll just need to get organized to be able to rest eight hours every day.

 Humans need physical contact with other humans, but in our current society, we are becoming more and more distant.
 Do you give and receive hugs every day?

 If you still have problems maintaining a healthy diet, track everything you eat and drink so that you can see how to change out some foods with healthier options.
 And if you already eat well, write it down to congratulate yourself for doing it well.

 The best way to close the day is to stop for a moment and really understand how you feel.
 What can you change to be able every night to go to bed happy?